nulogy/Gorgon/README.md

   min_messages: warning
 ```

-Where `<<: *defaults` are the default values used in _database.yml_, like for example, adapter, username, password, and host
+Where `<<: *defaults` are the default values used in _database.yml_, like for example, adapter, username, password, and host.
+Replace <my-app> with a name to identify this application's dbs

 Installing listener as a Daemon process (Ubuntu 9.10 or later)
 ----------------------------------------------------------------